List of Attack on Titan characters: Nine Titans

-The 15 m War Hammer Titan can produce and manipulate structures using hardened Titan flesh and well as forming weaponized large spikes to impale a Titan, and manifest such spikes into a signature war hammer.
+The 15 m "The War Hammer Titan, the Power Sealed from the World."
+War Hammer Titan can produce and manipulate structures using hardened Titan flesh and well as forming weaponized large spikes to impale a Titan, and manifest such spikes into a signature war hammer.
 The Titan can also be operated by the shifter using a small "flesh cable", which allows the user to externally control the Titan form.
 Much like the Female Titan, it also has a hardening ability which can also be used to encase the human operator in a crystal for protection.
 The War Hammer Titan was previously inherited through the Tybur family and was in the possession of Lara Tybur.
 When she was crushed and killed during the Battle of Liberio by the Attack Titan using the jaws of the defeated Jaw Titan, her blood and bodily fluid was consumed by the Attack Titan, making Eren Yeager the current holder.

 Pure Titans

 The following are known Pure Titans: